dotnetjunkie/blog/content/posts/meanwhile-on-the-command-side-of-my-architecture.md

 * In [Writing Highly Maintainable WCF Services](/steven/p/maintainable-wcf/) I talk about sending commands over the wire
 * If you want to learn how to migrate your existing application to use this model, please read [this thread](https://github.com/simpleinjector/SimpleInjector/issues/520#issuecomment-368907098).
 * Chapter 10 of [my book](https://mng.bz/BYNl) contains a much more elaborate version of this article.
+* The comments below this article contain a myriad of interesting discussions—you should certainly check them out.

 ## Comments